spicatchou/Easydate-Christolic/README.md

 # predict_love
 Data visualisation with DASH / Data cleaning  + descriptive statistics and Machine learning with Python (pandas,numpy, scikitlearn)

-Hi, let’s talk about machine learning, get back to the first team-project of the year spent at the French university Lyon II in order to be graduated in Data Science in 2023 (Master).
+Hi, let’s talk about machine learning, get back when we carried out the first team-project of the year spent at the French university Lyon II in order to be graduated in Data Science in 2023 (Master).
 Our mission : to find out the best model aiming at predicting “love”- let’s call it “match” - between two people.
 In other words, discover the magic formula to take over the “speed dating” heterosexual market. **KPI : f1 score**.

 Provided data : a survey carried out by a group of students at Columbia University.
 Sample : 6804 students – around half coming from miscellaneous American universities – the other half coming from European or Asian universities.
 Average Age : 26 y.o.
 Rate of match : < 20%.